BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-Although the post-2012 Holden Colorado and Isuzu D-Max are structurally similar the powertrains aren’t: Colorados have different engines and transmissions from D-Maxs.
+Although post-2012 Holden Colorado and Isuzu D-MAX utes were structurally similar the powertrains weren’t, with Colorados having different engines and transmissions from D-MAXs.

-It may seem odd that the post-2012 Colorado is down on engine displacement in comparison with its 3-litre predecessor and 2012 D-Max competitor, but the Duramax 2.5-litre and 2.8-litre engines are signs of the times.
+It may seem odd that post-2012 Colorado models were down on engine displacement in comparison with their three-litre predecessors and post-2012 D-Max competitor, but the Duramax 2.5-litre and 2.8-litre engines were signs of the times.

-sold its remaining equity in VM Motori to Fiat in 2011.
-In late 2012 Fiat acquired all of VM motori, making the Dirmax line uncertain for GM's future.
+Penske Corporation sold its remaining equity in VM Motori to Fiat in 2011.
+In late 2012 Fiat acquired all of VM Motori, making the Duramax line uncertain for GM’s future.

-Some major Colorado Duramax engine components are produced in Italy and shipped to Thailand for assembly, although there’s a schedule for total Thai production in the near-term.
-Colorado transmissions are GM-sourced five-speed manual and six-speed automatic.
+Some major Colorado Duramax engine components were produced in Italy and shipped to Thailand for assembly, although there was a 2019-abandoned schedule for total Thai production.
+Colorado transmissions were GM-sourced five-speed manual and six-speed automatic.

-Colorado pricing seems a tad on the high side for a vehicle range that lacks the safety credentials and technical inclusions of the Ford Ranger/Mazda BT-50 and VW Amarok line-ups: $26,990 for a Colorado 4x2 DX up to $49,990 for a 4x4 LTZ crew cab.
+Colorado pricing was a tad on the high side for a vehicle range that lacked the safety credentials and technical inclusions of the Ford Ranger/Mazda BT-50 and VW Amarok line-ups.

 In June 2013 Holden increased the appeal of the Colorado range with the release of a special edition Thunder pack.